Chart of Accounts

 - Cash-flow section — operating, investing, financing, or excluded.

-- Auto-Suggest Cash Flow — returns suggestions derived from each account's type and sub-classification; accept them to populate the classifications.
+- Auto-Suggest Cash Flow — returns suggestions from each account's type and sub-classification; accept them to populate the classifications.

 Merging accounts